Codfishz/End_beginning/README.md

 # End_beginning
 Game demo for game jam 2023/02
-The theme is "gather together"
+The theme is "End is new beginning"